SpaSeekers’ Guide to the Swedish Massage

 It is important you communicate with your spa therapist to make sure the pressure is right for you.
 If the massage is too strong, don’t suffer in silence, let your therapist know.
-It is also vital to let the spa know if you have any medical of physiological issues of which the massage therapist should be aware.
+It is also vital to let the spa know if you have any medical or physiological issues of which the massage therapist should be aware.

 Expected benefits of a Swedish massage

 A Swedish massage can have a range of therapeutic benefits, including reduced stress, enhanced detoxification and improved blood flow.
 You might also reap the benefits in terms of increased flexibility and it can help you recover from muscle strain.
-If you suffer with stress, need help relaxing, or want to ease away tensions, a Swedish massage could be just what you need.
+If you suffer from stress, need help relaxing, or want to ease away tensions, a Swedish massage could be just what you need.

 Light stress and tension relief.